Endeios/java-kata/kata.md

 LU: Stop right there: what did you say this FuzzBuzz?
 FezzBizz?

-BR: Fizz buzz is a child's game, in which you count up to 100
+BR: Fizz buzz is a child's game, in which you count up to 100, and you say fizz instead of multiples of 3 and buzz instead of the multiples of five: also you say FizzBuzz on the multiples of both, like in this list

 ```
 1
 2